ramiruhayel/development-environment/README.md

 2. Type `Remote-Containers: Reopen In Container` and press enter.

-3. Your VS Code session will restart, and reopen in the development container.
+3. Your VS Code session will restart, and reopen in the development container (be patient - this may take a little while).

 ## Add your first activity to your `bootcamp-resources` repoisitory